emmajanedrews/base-template/_posts/2017-10-17-how-has-our-market-changed-over-the-years.md

 As we mentioned earlier, homes are actually generally selling at a median price of $270,000.
 This indicates that many sellers are likely overpricing their properties.
 This can lead to sellers getting even less in the long run.

 By all shapes and measures, the market is in a strong place.
-The economy here in Utah is strong and the unemployment rate is.
+The economy here in Utah is strong and the unemployment rate is significantly low.
 This makes it an exciting time to be in the real estate business.

 {% include pullquote.html %}